Sex Is Not the Enemy: Song background

 Of the song's lyrical matter, Manson described it as "sort of heavy, but it's coated in this really anthemic, upbeat party song."
-Manson was perplexed by the apparent hypocrisy of censorship on US television, when in her opinion there were much worse things shown on-screen that children were left to watch unsupervised, yet as the Iraq War raged on, the USA Today featured the SuperBowl incident on their cover for three days in a row instead.
+Manson was perplexed by the apparent hypocrisy of censorship on US television, when in her opinion there were much worse things shown on-screen that children were left to watch unsupervised, yet as the Iraq War raged on, the USA Today featured the Super Bowl incident on their cover for three days in a row instead.
 Manson felt the media "was only focusing on Janet's beautiful tit, which I thought was bizarre".
 "The chorus was just a tongue-in-cheek call to arms ...
 I get frustrated with certain restraints that are placed upon me because I'm a woman," Manson elaborated, "And, equally, men are shoved into a corner."
 At the completion of the album, Manson looked back and agreed, "'[It's] sort of a manifesto ...
 I had no idea it was, until I looked back and thought, 'this really is an anthem to my sexual politics'".
 Coming through in the verse was Manson's sympathy for committed same-sex couples fighting for their right to be married, while celebrities such as Nicky Hilton were able to abuse the institution ("and, besides the odd raised-eyebrow or two, totally get away with it just because they're heterosexual. lt's so unjust").
 Manson used the song to register her protest that nobody she knew felt represented by the Bush administration.

 On March 28, 2005, "Sex Is Not the Enemy" was first performed for a live audience at a five-song promo set for a Canal+ Album de la semaine broadcast.
 The following night, on the opening night of the Bleed Like Me tour, the song debuted onstage at Olympia in Paris.
 In 2016, "Sex Is Not the Enemy" was brought back into the set for the Strange Little Birds and 2017's Rage and Rapture tours.